Looking for some simple tips to transform your backyard? Here’s a before and after backyard patio makeover with a pergola and pavers.

 And finished everything off with a few other accessories.

-And then I was done with the space and ready to photograph.
+And then I was done with the outdoor space and it was ready for a party.

 Except I needed sunshine.